Name a Puppy

-Suggested names need to be two syllables and not rhyme with any of our training commands.
-The name will also need to last a lifetime so please consider how our trainers and future owners may feel with any of the more unusual/creative suggestions.
+Suggested names will ideally be two syllables to help when training, and they can’t rhyme with our training commands.
+Please consider how our trainers and future owners may feel with any unusual or creative suggestions.

-As you’ll understand some names may not be suitable, if this happens we’ll give you a call and ask for some alternative name suggestions.
+Occasionally, a suggested name may be unsuitable.
+If that happens, we’ll give you a call and ask you for some different suggestions.

 Our guide dogs give people with sight loss the confidence to get out and about safely.
 From helping their owners get to work or university, or simply to a regular exercise class, they provide life-changing practical support every single day.